dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 Open the `html` file in your internet browser and you should see something like this<p align="center"><img src="images/captus_clean.png" alt="clean" width="900"></p>

-All the screen output that you saw during the execution of `captus` in in the log file `captus-clean.log` This is very important as it contains all the information related to the parameter of the run and any possible errors.
+#### All the screen output that you saw during the execution of `captus` is in the log file `captus-clean.log` This is very important as it contains all the information related to the parameter of the run and any possible errors.

 In case you want to create a similar report we did before with `multiqc` you can do it with